-Focus answers the question, ‘’how well did I execute my skills, and where should I focus on getting faster?’’
-Skill execution is a balancing act that fluctuates every practice, often sacrificing technique in one area to improve in another.
-The Focus score summarizes how well you executed your technical skills compared to a benchmark of your own past performances.
+TritonWear Focus answers the question, ‘’how well did my swimmers execute their skills, and what skills should I focus on first to help them swim faster?’’
+Skill execution is a balancing act that fluctuates every practice, often prioritizing to improve technique in one area before correcting another.
+The Focus score summarizes how well your athletes executed their technical skills compared to a benchmark of their own past performances.

-TritonWear measures skill execution in each stroke relative to how much of your training was spent performing that stroke.
-The Stroke score is an average taken from your phase scores (overwater, underwater, transitions).
-It is common for practices to rely heavily on Freestyle.
-If strokes were not weighed individually, the values would appear high for Freestyle but less for the other strokes.
-Note that each stroke unlocks after you spend 20 laps performing that stroke.
+TritonWear measures technical execution in each stroke relative to how much distance was spent performing that stroke.
+Each Stroke score is an average taken from your athletes' Phase scores (overwater, underwater, transitions).

 How do you interpret Focus Score?

 The Focus Score ranges from 0-100.

 100+: Amazing.
 Well done!

 75-100: Improving.
 Keep it Up!

 Under 75: Look at insights for ways to improve.

 If your athletes' score is hitting 75 or higher, they’re improving their technical skills at an optimal rate.
 When compared to others, a score above 75 means their skill execution is better than other athletes of similar height and speed.
 Remember that 'elite swimmers' have the best combination of metrics; they are not necessarily the highest scorers in individual metrics.